The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 An ad has not been written yet.

-From the Associated Press, as a racial firestorm erupted last month, the White House buzzed with questions and concerns about the forced ouster of a black agriculture department employee, but no one stepped in to stop Secretary Tom Vilsack from pressuring Shirley Sherrod to quit.
+From the Associated Press, as a racial firestorm erupted last month, the White House buzzed with questions and concerns about the forced ouster of a black agriculture department employee, but no one stepped in to stop Secretary Tom Vilsack from pressuring Shirley Sherrod to quit, a decision administration officials from Obama on down now say was a mistake.

-Interviews with White House and agriculture department officials reveal a greater level of White House involvement in the incident than officials initially let on, with staff, White House staff making calls to Capitol Hill and civil rights groups and senior administration officials speaking to Vilsack,
+Interviews with White House and Agriculture Department officials reveal a greater level of White House involvement in the incident than officials initially let on, with staff, White House staff, making calls to Capitol Hill and civil rights groups and senior administration officials speaking to Vilsack.

-most notably, White House staff expressed concerns early on that Sherrod's remarks about race may have been taken out of context.
+Most notably, White House staff expressed concerns early on that Sherrod's remarks about race may have been taken out of context.

-So now we find out.
+So now we find out, guess what?

 While they dumped on Vilsack early, now they're dumping on him even more.

-It's the White House from whom she got a phone call, pulled her off the side of the road.
+It's the White House from whom she got a phone call.

 You better quit before Fox gets on this.